 The Automatic method comes with two checkboxes that include Automatically delivered during Windows Upgrades and Automatically delivered to all applicable systems.
 Also, Automatic is the default setting for all the new shipping labels.

-If you select the first checkbox, then the driver will get classified as a Dynamic update.
+If you select the first checkbox, the driver will get classified as a Dynamic update.
 As a result, Windows will automatically preload drivers in this category when upgrading the OS.

 Next, if you select the second checkbox, the driver will get downloaded and installed automatically on all applicable systems once it is released.